 Licensed Patent Agent: Everything You Need to Know

-A licensed patent agent is someone who has taken and passed the U.S. Patent and Trademark Office’s (USPTO) patent bar and is licensed and registered with the USPTO to organize and file patent applications on behalf of clients.
+A licensed patent agent is someone who has taken and passed the U.S. Patent and Trademark Office's (USPTO) patent bar and is licensed and registered with the USPTO to organize and file patent applications on behalf of clients.
+Since many inventions are based on engineering or science ideas, it's mandatory by the USPTO to have a patent agent in order to take the Patent Bar.

 Frequently Asked Questions